bsccf/Uni-notes/Mechanics structures and materials/Materials/6 Defects, dislocations and plastic deformation/screw dislocation.md

 ## Screw dislocation
 ![[Pasted image 20211031121438.png]]

-As you can see this is where the planes of atoms move parrallel to eachother without all
+As you can see this is where the planes of atoms move parrallel to eachother without all of them shifting, leading to a twisting effect on the structure.